 Since I posted the article THE BEST CRUELTY FREE MAKE UP AND COSMETIC I have received a lot of responses from readers, other bloggers or even friends or acquaintances and I like to go further in detail.
-Here are 10 common responses I have received:"They only use little animals like mice, rats and rabbits for animal testing."
+Here are 10 common responses I have received:

 While mice, rats, guinea pigs and rabbits are most commonly used- animal testing is also done on cats, dogs, monkeys and other animals.

 In fact: Beagles are the dog breed most often used in animal testing, due to their size and passive nature.
 More than 75,000 dogs, including thousands of homeless animals from animal shelters, are tormented in U.S. laboratories every year.
 Dogs are a favored species in toxicology studies.
 In these studies, large doses of a test substance like household cleansers are pumped into animals' bodies, slowly poisoning them until they die.
 Read more: http://www.occupyforanimals.org/beagles-are-the-dog-breed-most-often-used-in-animal-testing-due-to-their-size-and-passive-nature.html